raspberrypi/documentation/configuration/external-storage.md

     ```
    The Raspberry Pi uses mount points `/` and `/boot`.
 Your HDD will show up in this list, along with any other connected storage.
 3. Use the SIZE, LABEL, and MODEL columns to identify the name of the disk partition that points to your HDD.
 For example, `sda1`.
-4. If your HDD uses an exFAT file system, install the exFAT driver:
+4. The FSTYPE column contains the filesystem type.
+If your HDD uses an exFAT file system, install the exFAT driver:

     ```
     sudo apt-get update